MARSOPENSOCIETY/Mars/readme.md

 Don't be shy to contribute small changes.
 Every help will be nice, and we animate to all beginers to start contributing with us. :)

 ## What are going to find
-At now, the source code for our future Dapp.
+The source code for our future Dapp.
 A kernel that allow to deploy a modular Dapp and allow to upgrade and fix error on smarts contracts.
+Moreover the token exchange for buy and transfer the token deployed.

 ## Documentation
 We are improving our documentation.
 Meanwhile you can visit our portal.
 [Mars](https://www.marsopensociety.com/info/).